The-Social-Proof-Foundation/docs/blockchain/social/platforms.md

 # Platforms

-MySocial's platform protocol enables anyone to create and operate their own social media platform while leveraging the shared infrastructure, user base, and monetization features of the MySocial ecosystem.
+MySocial's platform protocol empowers anyone to launch and operate a social media platform, all while leveraging the shared infrastructure, user base, and monetization features of the MySocial ecosystem.
+Whether you're building a niche community or a large-scale network, the protocol provides the tools and flexibility needed to create a unique experience.

 ## Platform Creation & Management

-### Platform Registration
+To get started, developers define key platform attributes such as name, tagline, branding, and links:

 ```move
 public struct Platform has key {
     name: String,                    // Platform name